 Those remain a very high priority for us today, and we’re intending to invest even more deeply in this hands-on domain in the quarters ahead, and it will be a big theme for us in 2021.

 How are companies enabling the shift to remote learning responding to the demand uptick?

 Following a similar trend as EdTech, device makers and resellers, as well as cloud providers, have seen remote learning become a driver of revenue, leading to an increase in QoQ Sentiment.

-Below, we’ve compiled commentary on how the shift to digital-first education has impacted their bottom line.
+Below, we’ve compiled a commentary on how the shift to digital-first education has impacted their bottom line.

 Q2 2021 Dell Technologies Inc Earnings Call – 8/27

-And the one that we haven’t talked about that has some headwind is the PC business.
+And the one that we haven’t talked about that has some headwinds is the PC business.
 And we see a fundamental mix.
-While we’re seeing an incremental increase in unit demand based on the learn from home and the continued work-from-home phenomena that’s been underway, that is largely education-driven, that is largely lower-end ASPs that are associated with it.
+While we’re seeing an incremental increase in unit demand based on the learning from home and the continued work-from-home phenomena that’s been underway, that is largely education-driven, that is largely lower-end ASPs that are associated with it.